-Roofing including roof space

-Repair category 2

-Notes The pitched and slate roof covering was seen to be original and was showing some signs of wear and tear with some loose and lifted slates noted.
-Ongoing maintenance should be anticipated.
-There is a flat roof covering over the bay window projection.
+Roofing including roof space Repair category 2 Notes Moss build up was noted requiring removal.
+There is a flat roof at the bay window projection and the extension.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.

-20 MEARNS ROAD, CLARKSTON,

 It may be prudent to confirm the service history of the roof covering.
-We were informed by the owner that the flat roof was re-clad approximately 5 years ago and that the slate roof is inspected annually and repairs carried out as considered necessary.
-Any documentation for this should be obtained.
+As previously mentioned some water ingress was detected within the maids room/store room believed to be a result of defective roof coverings.
+Some staining was noted within timber in the roof void area.

 Rainwater fittings

 Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.